sunilos/Python/10-ExceptionHandling/simple_try_except.py.md

 - **`else` block**:
   - Executes if no exception is raised in the `try` block.
 It prints a message indicating the `else` block was executed.

-This example demonstrates how to handle specific exceptions and execute additional code when no exceptions occur.